keithallatt/auto-update-project/README.md

 **This information must be conveyed to the end users as well.
 Python and git are required by the system to function.**

+*Note: Windows users may be able to use this project if unix commands are useable through the command line.
+Say, through the use of cygwin.
+Support is not guaranteed.*

 ### Installing